peteroupc/MailLib/docs/PeterO.Mail.NamedAddress.md

         string groupName,
         System.Collections.Generic.IList mailboxes);

-Initializes a new instance of the [PeterO.Mail.NamedAddress](PeterO.Mail.NamedAddress.md) class.
-Takes a group name and several named email addresses as parameters, and forms a group with them.
+Initializes a new instance of the[PeterO.Mail.NamedAddress](PeterO.Mail.NamedAddress.md)class.
+Takes a group name and several named email addresses as arameters, and forms a group with them.

 <b>Parameters:</b>